-- Entrance Fee: Visiting the couryards and the Hofvijver lake (around Binnenhof) is free
+Entrance Fee: Visiting the courtyards and the Hofvijver lake (around Binnenhof) is free

-- Good to know: Visitors must register to access the House of Representatives and also to have valid ID to enter.
+Good to know: Visitors must register to access the House of Representatives and also need to have a valid ID to enter.

 Grand Place, Brussels (Belgium)

-The capital of Europe – Brussels – holds more than a few of the most famous landmarks in Europe.
+Belgium – Brussels – holds more than a few of the most famous landmarks in Europe.
 The one that will, most likely, leave you picking up your jaw is most certainly the UNESCO classified Grand Place or central square of the city.
-Upon walking into the square you are greeted by a sea of 18th century guild houses adorned with rows upon rows of golden ornaments.
-The square is home to two of the most famous European buildings: The town hall of Brussels, and the Kings House opposite the town hall.
+Upon walking into the square you are greeted by a sea of 18th-century guild houses adorned with rows upon rows of golden ornaments.
+The square is home to two of the most famous European buildings: The town hall of Brussels, and the King’s House opposite the town hall.

 Eiffel Tower, Paris (France)